Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 Dear Regens, as a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
 I seek your advice as to how this governance call should be handed off with care; advice for an advice process I suppose.

 Can you help?
 It's imperative to me that we cultivate a viable off chain governance process but my personal skill set is best put to use driving technological evolution and economic activity.
+My intention here is to become your digital intemediary between the ledger and land (assuming you wish for such)

-Consequentially I ask for your help and advice as to how I make this transition.
+How should this transition occur?